a94park/DeployLandingVercel/README.md

 # My Landing

-# Learning how to deploy using Vercel
+# A personal website to show potential employers my skills, projects, and resume.